Aunyx101/Sorting-Algorithms-Visualizer/README.md

 well as determine the total time taken in order to sort an array (that is read from a .txt file).
 [Note: ‘Speed Of Sort’ will affect the total time taken in sorting via a chosen algorithm.]

-*Read DAA Project Report For More Details
+*Read 'DAA Project Report.pdf' For More Details